UNIVERSITY OF PADOVA

 Instrument optics and optomechanics

-Luigi Lessio, Giampiero Naletto, Gabriele Umbriaco, Luca Zampieri
+Giampiero Naletto, Gabriele Umbriaco, Luca Zampieri

 Acquisition electronics and instrument software

-Photometric and spectroscopic follow-up
+Photometric and spectroscopic coverage

 Ulisse Munari, Paolo Ochner